roteque/alx-low_level_programming/0x02-functions_nested_loops/README.md

-README for 0x02.
-C - Functions, nested loops
+This is README file for 0x02-functions nested loops